Why You Should Refresh Old Content and How To Do It

 Perform a Content Audit

-It would be easy to sit down and update blog posts willy-nilly, but there’s a more strategic way to go about it.
-By performing a content audit, you’ll get a complete picture of what’s on your site, the data surrounding every piece, and which posts you should update to get the most out of your content.
+You can’t refresh everything on your site at once.
+You’ll want to mix refreshes in with releasing new content.
+So, to get the most from all your content, you must be strategic about which content you prioritize for refreshing.
+By performing a content audit, you’ll get a complete picture of what’s on your site, the data surrounding every piece, and the most strategic way to update posts to get the most out of your content.

 Think Strategically About Keywords

 When you log onto a post to update, the first thing to consider is the keywords.
-Do some research to determine if those keywords still serve you well or if you need to update them.
-If you update them, you should refocus the content on the updated keywords.
+Do a little bit of research to determine if those keywords still serve you well or if you need to update them.
+If you update them, you want to make sure to refocus the content on the updated keywords.
 If you don’t, make sure you’ve used the keywords appropriately in the post.

 Revise On-Page SEO